-- 4.4.43 There are significant opportunities to improve connections between Hunslet town centre, the city centre, Hunslet Riverside and the River Aire corridor.
-The NGT trolleybus route and improvements to the bus network in the Aire Valley, which can all significantly benefit Hunslet are considered in detail in the strategic connections section of the AAP. - 4.4.44 The key priorities for the area are set out in Policy HU4 and identified on the area map.
+- 4.4.40 There are significant opportunities to improve connections between Hunslet town centre, the city centre, Hunslet Riverside and the River Aire corridor. - 4.4.41 The key priorities for the area are set out in Policy HU4 and identified on the area map.